Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 ## Page Title

-What: Added the title "Horiseon - Homepage" to the title element.
+What: Added the title "Horiseon - Homepage".

 Why: This confirms the web page being visited, also allowing users to track where they are on the website.